 - Copies of the book can be emailed to reviewers for editing purposes.

-Let’s start with the perks authors can expect when they marry their ebook to Amazon for 90 days.
+With this major pro in mind, let's discuss how authors actually make money with KU, and look a little closer at the other perks authors can expect when they marry their ebook to Amazon for 90 days.

-The main benefits of enrolling in KDP Select include access to:
+The main benefits of enrolling include access to:

 - Kindle Unlimited

 - Increased royalties for sales in select countries

 The crown jewel of Select's incentives is, without a doubt, the access to Kindle Unlimited (KU).
 It’s a topic we covered extensively in our weekly marketing newsletter (to sign up, select “book marketing”), but we’ll start by giving you the KU highlight reel here.

 Here’s how authors make money on Kindle Unlimited: at the end of each month, a Kindle Direct Publishing Global Fund is announced.
 This fund determines how much each title available on KU has earned its authors.
 For instance, in January 2019, the KDP Global Fund was $24.7 million.